Nonpoint source pollution: Urban and suburban areas

 To control nonpoint source pollution, many different approaches can be undertaken in both urban and suburban areas.
 Buffer strips provide a barrier of grass in between impervious paving material like parking lots and roads, and the closest body of water.
 This allows the soil to absorb any pollution before it enters the local aquatic system.
 Retention ponds can be built in drainage areas to create an aquatic buffer between runoff pollution and the aquatic environment.
 Runoff and storm water drain into the retention pond allowing for the contaminants to settle out and become trapped in the pond.
 The use of porous pavement allows for rain and storm water to drain into the ground beneath the pavement, reducing the amount of runoff that drains directly into the water body.
 Restoration methods such as constructing wetlands are also used to slow runoff as well as absorb contamination.

 Construction sites typically implement simple measures to reduce pollution and runoff.
 Firstly, sediment or silt fences are erected around construction sites to reduce the amount of sediment and large material draining into the nearby water body.
 Secondly, laying grass or straw along the border of construction sites also work to reduce nonpoint source pollution.

 In areas served by single-home septic systems, local government regulations can force septic system maintenance to ensure compliance with water quality standards.
 In Washington (state), a novel approach was developed through a creation of a "shellfish protection district" when either a commercial or recreational shellfish bed is downgraded because of ongoing nonpoint source pollution.
 The shellfish protection district is a geographic area designated by a county to protect water quality and tideland resources, and provides a mechanism to generate local funds for water quality services to control nonpoint sources of pollution.
 At least two shellfish protection districts in south Puget Sound have instituted septic system operation and maintenance requirements with program fees tied directly to property taxes.

 Agricultural operations

 To control sediment and runoff, farmers may utilize erosion controls to reduce runoff flows and retain soil on their fields.
-Common techniques include contour plowing, crop mulching, crop rotation, planting perennial crops or installing riparian buffers.
-Conservation tillage is a concept used to reduce runoff while planting a new crop.
-The farmer leaves some crop reside from the previous planting in the ground to help prevent runoff during the planting process.
+Common techniques include contour plowing, crop mulching, crop rotation, planting perennial crops, or installing riparian buffers.
+Conservation tillage is a concept used to reduce runoff.
+The farmer leaves crop residues from previous plantings on and in the ground to help reduce splash and sheet erosion.

 Nutrients are typically applied to farmland as commercial fertilizer; animal manure; or spraying of municipal or industrial wastewater (effluent) or sludge.
 Nutrients may also enter runoff from crop residues, irrigation water, wildlife, and atmospheric deposition.
 Farmers can develop and implement nutrient management plans to reduce excess application of nutrients.

 To minimize pesticide impacts, farmers may use Integrated Pest Management (IPM) techniques (which can include biological pest control) to maintain control over pests, reduce reliance on chemical pesticides, and protect water quality.